Refunds and Cancellation

 Where does the tour end?

-Our tour ends at the same place it begins.
+Our tours end at the same place it begins.
 We know the medina is confusing so please feel free to ask your guide for directions back to your riad if you’re unsure.
 We can help or call your riad to have someone come and pick you up.

 As our tour happens largely in the medina we’re sure you’ll be tempted to look and that’s great however we strive to take a no-shopping approach to our tours.
 If you’d like to purchase food items at places we stop (for example olives, spices or a tajine) we can help you do this but we would ask you to leave other shopping for another time.
 Of course, we’re more than happy to offer advice on where to shop and how to do it should you ask!

 A big challenge in the medina of Marrakech is public toilets.
 There may or may not be a bathroom available at all times.
-We highly recommend using the facilities before you begin the tour and planning that there aren’t restrooms available.
+We highly recommend using the facilities before you begin the tour and plan that there will not be restrooms available.
 We do our best to point out opportunities to use them and try to include at least one stop with a restroom.
 You should also be prepared that the bathroom will not be a typical “western” toilet but a “squat” toilet, as these are most common in public restrooms.

 Taking pictures in Marrakech can be tough but our stops know what we are doing and are mostly open to and happy to have pictures taken.
 We ask that you be respectful but feel free to take pictures.
 If you’re unsure ask your guide for help.
 Or, your guide will point out when it isn’t appropriate to take pictures.

 We do not operate tours during the Islamic month of Ramadan.
 Many of our vendors are closed during the day and in the evenings breaking their fast with families.
 We apologize for the inconvenience.
-We will be closed this year beginning June 5th.
+We will be closed for Ramadan 2018 beginning May 14th.

-We typically do not operate tours during the summer months.
-We will be closed this year from 5 June – 20 August 2016.
+We typically operate limited tours during the summer months.
+We will be closed this year from 14th May – 1 July, 2018.

 Gratuities are not mandatory or expected however they are greatly appreciated.